 I am very thankful that Chris and Mike were along.
 Guiding Jack and Caroline up there by myself would have been a terrible idea.
 Had I tried that, I hope I would have exercised good judgment once we reached the north ridge and called the rest of the climb off.

 What a bum deal!
 After all that work getting to the top of that mountain, Dad pretty much wouldn't let me and Caroline move.
 He said it was too dangerous and that it would be easy to fall off.
 So we had to sit there with our feet against these stupid rocks that he said would help protect us.
 It's too bad I couldn't have pulled out one of those rocks and chucked it at him!
 I noticed it was okay for him to go over by the cliffs, though.
 Well, I guess that's what you get for hiking with your little sister.
 Dad says he's going to take me to Great Falls this spring and teach me to climb the cliffs with a rope on.
 And I told him I don't want Caroline to go along because she'll just whine and make it no fun.
 That will solve everything.

-Wait, now who had to be helped out of a bad spot?
+had to be helped out of a bad spot?

 Your fault, Dad.
 You weren't watching me!